H. L. Mencken House: Description

 The Mencken House is a three-story brick row house in Baltimore's Union Square neighborhood.
 The property extends between Hollins Street at the front to Booth Street to the rear.
 The house fronts on Union Square.
 It is one of several nearly identical houses on the north side of the park, sharing Italianate detailing with its neighbors.
 The house and its interiors have remained faithful to its period of historical significance, from 1883 to 1956.
 The three-story section stands at the front, while an extension to the rear telescopes to two stories, then one story.
-In standard Baltimore rowhouse style, the house has a marble foundation and entrance steps.
+In standard Baltimore rowhouse style, the house has marble steps and a marble clad foundation.

 The entry features double doors leading to a vestibule with marble flooring and tiled walls.
-A further set of glazed double doors leads to the stair hall on the side of the house.
-A front parlor is located to one side of the hall, followed by the back parlor, connected by pocket doors.
-A further room was a dining room in the Mencken years, but was probably originally the kitchen.
-It is followed by the existing kitchen, built in 1923.
-On the second floor, the front room was Mencken's study.
+A further set of glazed double doors leads to the stair hall on the side of the hall.
+A front parlor is located to the left side of the hallway, followed by the back parlor, connected by pocket doors.
+A further room was a dining room in the Mencken years, but was originally the kitchen.
+A new kitchen was built in 1923 and restored and altered in 2019.
+The second floor front room was Mencken's office from 1925 until his death in 1956.
+Originally, it had been his parents' bedroom.
+Mencken's bedroom, where he died, is to the rear on the third floor.